AchyuthKolluru/achyuthkolluru.github.io/README.md

 ## Experience

 ### Data Science Intern | Lawrence Livermore National Laboratory | June 2023 - July 2023
-Engaged in a comprehensive ECG data analysis initiative at Lawrence Livermore National Laboratory, focusing on heartbeat classification, activation map reconstruction, and trans-membrane potential interpretation using advanced machine learning techniques.
-A convolutional neural network, inspired by the AlexNet architecture, was developed, achieving a 94% test accuracy in reconstructing 75 trans-membrane voltage signals over a 500-millisecond span.
-This work significantly advanced the understanding of complex ECG data and contributed to the development of more accurate predictive models.
+Conducted ECG data analysis, focusing on heartbeat classification, activation map reconstruction, and trans-membrane potential interpretation.
+Developed a convolutional neural network, based on AlexNet, that achieved 94% test accuracy in reconstructing 75 trans-membrane voltage signals over 500 milliseconds, enhancing the accuracy of predictive models.

 **Project Presentation:**
 ![LLNL Data Science Project](assets/images/DSC_poster_template.jpg)

 ### Research Assistant | University of California Merced | November 2022 - May 2023
-As a research assistant in advanced video processing, a cubic interpolation method was developed, enhancing video frame rates by incorporating the derivative of acceleration (Jerk) with deep learning techniques.
-The project also applied optical flow estimation techniques, such as PWC-Net, to improve the Peak Signal-to-Noise Ratio (PSNR) of interpolated images.
-The implementation of these techniques using PyTorch and CUDA resulted in a 20% improvement in PSNR compared to previous methods.
+Developed a cubic interpolation method for video frame rate enhancement by incorporating the derivative of acceleration (Jerk) with deep learning.
+Applied optical flow estimation techniques, including PWC-Net, to improve the Peak Signal-to-Noise Ratio (PSNR) of interpolated images by 20% using PyTorch and CUDA.

 ### Software Engineer Intern | Morning Star | August 2022 - December 2022
-During the Software Engineer Internship at Morning Star, a computer vision project was spearheaded to employ Yolov4 Tiny and DeepSort for real-time detection, tracking, and counting of tomatoes during harvesting.
-Rigorous data extraction and meticulous labeling of a 3,000-image dataset facilitated efficient model training.
-A notification system was also developed to alert operators when tomato counts surpassed set thresholds, promoting operational efficiency and resource conservation.
-The project achieved a 78% accuracy rate under varying farming conditions and was recognized as the Top Finisher at the Innovate to Grow Event.
+Led a computer vision project using Yolov4 Tiny and DeepSort for real-time detection, tracking, and counting of tomatoes during harvesting.
+Managed data extraction and labeling for a 3,000-image dataset, which facilitated efficient model training.
+Developed a notification system to alert operators when tomato counts exceeded thresholds.
+The project achieved 78% accuracy and was recognized as the Top Finisher at the Innovate to Grow Event.

 **Project Poster:**
 ![Morning Star Software Internship](assets/images/2022-08-Fall-CSE-Team315-poster.png)